QuaiGoner/docker-box/README.md

 - Create virtual application windows dimensions based on the client (Resolution/HDR, now its hardcoded in xorg.conf and ENV)
 - EmulationStation integrated?
 - Auto-scanning of /mnt/Games
-- Add most-used cores & assets to image (probably already in the image just need to fix the paths in RA)
 - Different images for different GPUs?